Date of Degree

 Copyright 2012 Joyce Elberta Goins

 Goins, Joyce Elberta.
-"Age-related social, emotional, and behavioral differences in children and adolescents manifesting the symptom presentation of nonverbal learning disabilities." dissertation, University of Iowa, 2012.
+"Age-related social, emotional, and behavioral differences in children and adolescents manifesting the symptom presentation of nonverbal learning disabilities."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.